Jhonny Peralta: Third All-Star selection (2015)

 On May 25, 2015, Peralta hit a walk-off home run in the tenth inning against the Diamondbacks, his seventh home run of the season.
 In his time with the Cardinals through June 1, he ranked first in extra-base hits (80) and home runs (29), third in RBI (101), second in slugging percentage (.461) and OPS (.804) and fourth in on-base percentage (.361) among MLB shortstops.
 On defense, he did not rely heavily on range, but on smart positioning and making the routine plays, qualifying him for +1 defensive runs saved after saving 17 the year before.

-He was selected as the National League's starting shortstop in the All-Star Game at Great American Ball Park in Cincinnati after batting .298 with 13 home runs and 46 RBI over the first 87 games in 2015.
+Peralta was selected as the National League's starting shortstop in the All-Star Game at Great American Ball Park in Cincinnati after batting .298 with 13 home runs and 46 RBI over the first 87 games in 2015.
 After the All-Star break, he batted .243, and produced three doubles and two home runs over the final two months, or 54 games.
 Peralta finished the season with a .275 batting average, 17 home runs, 71 RBI, 26 doubles, and 159 hits in 155 games played.
+In the 2015 National League Division Series, Peralta hit just .143 with an RBI as the Cardinals were defeated by the Chicago Cubs in four games.

 Final years with St. Louis (2016-2017)

 Thumb injuries caused Peralta to miss significant time in 2016.
 While fielding a ball during spring training on March 7, he damaged an ulnar collateral ligament in his left thumb.
 He underwent surgery to repair the ligament and was expected to miss 10 to 12 weeks of play.
 He began a rehabilitation assignment with the Single-A Peoria Chiefs on May 20, 2016, and the club activated him for game action before a series against Cincinnati on June 7.
-The Cardinals placed him back on the on disabled list on July 19 due to swelling in the left thumb, although that injury appeared unrelated to the torn ligament and an MRI had revealed no structural damage, per Mozeliak.
-In 2017 he batted .204/.259/.204.
+The Cardinals placed Peralta back on the disabled list on July 19 due to swelling in the left thumb, although that injury appeared unrelated to the torn ligament and an MRI had revealed no structural damage, per Mozeliak.
+He was activated on August 2.
+Due to the emergence of shortstop prospect Aledmys Díaz, the Cardinals began to shift Peralta over to third base upon his return.
+Peralta finished the 2016 season batting .260 with eight home runs and 29 RBI in 80 games.

+In 2017, Peralta continued to start at third base for the Cardinals.
+However, he struggled to begin the season, posting a slash line of .204/.259/.204 with no home runs or RBI in 21 games.
 He was designated for assignment by the Cardinals on June 9, 2017 and he was released on June 13.

 Boston Red Sox

-The Boston Red Sox signed Jhonny Peralta on June 23, 2017.
-The Red Sox were in serious need of a third baseman after Hernandez and Holt suffered season-ending injuries, Rutledge juggled 2B and 3B after an injury to Pedroia, Marrero was struggling with his bat, and an injury-plagued Pablo Sandoval made multiple mistakes at the plate and at the hot corner before an ear infection.
-The Red Sox were left with Marrero at third, when Dombrowski announced the team would be making serious improvements at third.
-That came on the same day as the Peralta signing.

-Peralta never played in a Major League game for the Red Sox, and on July 13, 2017, he was released by the Red Sox.
+The Boston Red Sox signed Peralta on June 23, 2017.
+He was initially assigned to the Triple-A Pawtucket Red Sox, where hit .200 with two home runs and 5 RBI in 10 games.
+Peralta never played in a Major League game for the Red Sox, and he was released on July 13.